Scientific-Computing-Lab/ScalSALE/Code_example/Stress_model.md

 # Stress model addition to ScalSALE
 Physical attributes such as stress play an important role in describing the motion of solids in hydrodynamic codes.
+As a case study, the following workflow describes how the stress module can be easily added to ScalSALE.
+Thus, expanding the code and demonstrating the idea of bridging the gap between benchmarks and the physical application.

 ## Prerequisits